jimniels/blog/posts/2022-06-23-doing-well.md

 # Doing Well

-Steven King in his book _On Writing_.
+Stephen King in his book _On Writing_.

 > [William Stunk said] “It is an old observation that the best writers sometimes disregard the rule of rhetoric.”
 Yet he goes on to add this thought, which I urge you to consider: “Unless he is certain of doing well, [the writer] will probably do best to follow the rules.”
 >